fanonwue/go-short-link/docs/index.md

 Because it’s designed to be lightweight, it runs fast, uses very little memory, and doesn’t pull in extra services or heavy frameworks.
-In practice, that means you get a straightforward, easy‑to‑operate short‑link service: set up the sheet, configure your access to the Google API, point the application at it, and enjoy instant, low‑maintenance link management with no external dependencies to install or maintain.
+In practice, that means you get a straightforward, easy‑to‑operate short‑link service: set up the sheet, configure your access to the Google API, point the application at it, and enjoy instant, low‑maintenance link management with no external (runtime) dependencies to install or maintain.

 If you are interested in using this tool, please check out the [Admin guide](admin.md).